mistersingh179/sidekik/notes/step_Pending.md

 - ui notification saying that code has been updated. should say that X number of functions added, Y number removed & Z changed.
 - for hardhat addresses use label saying Hardhat address 0-20
 - for impersonated addresses & output addresses do ens lookup and show picture
+- if a verb, then sibblings are past, present & future
+  - plural should match singular, so teeth & tooth should be grouped together
 - implement hardhat helpers
   - move time forward
   - move time backward